 Winter will soon be here and with the temperatures dropping across Adelaide, many of us are starting to prepare for cooler days and nights.
 We pull out our doonas, electric blankets, and dust off new and old gas heaters.
 Winter is a time when fire danger in the home increases along with the risk of carbon monoxide poisoning.

-Carbon Monoxide Awareness Week is coming up just after Easter, 29 April to 5 May.
+Carbon Monoxide Awareness Week is coming up on the 3rd to 9th May.
 It is a timely reminder to get your gas heaters checked for safety for the winter.
 You might be asking – “why do we need a week dedicated to awareness of carbon monoxide”?
 Good question.

 In 2018, 24 people were taken to South Australian emergency departments for carbon monoxide (CO) poisoning, a 60% increase from the previous year prompting the SA Government to issue warnings leading up to winter.

 If your gas heater is not serviced and maintained, it can leak carbon monoxide, which is colourless, odourless and tasteless and can have a devastating effect on people in the household.
 It has been called the silent killer because carbon monoxide fumes can potentially cause death without anyone being aware.

 If there is too much carbon monoxide in the air, the levels of CO build up in your bloodstream.
 The oxygen in your red blood cells is then replaced by carbon monoxide, so basically you are depleted of vital oxygen which our bodily tissues need to survive.
 It is toxic to everyone but especially to unborn babies, children, the elderly and anyone with a heart condition.

 At best it causes nausea, dizziness, headaches and confusion.
 At worst it causes death.
 We cannot stress enough the importance of checking and servicing your gas heaters, whether you are a home owner or landlord.

 Carbon Monoxide Awareness Week and how the Chase Tyler Foundation began